 It’s necessary to stress that the cost of goods sold doesn’t include the expenses sustained to make the products that haven’t yet been sold during the specified period.
 Thus, only the cost of the products sold successfully is taken into account.

 A simple example of COGS components

 If you buy a pair of shoes for $100, part of this price is contributed by COGS.
-In the case with shoes, COGS will include the cost of material, labor to make the shoes, sewing equipment and electricity to run it.
-The costs of transportation, accounting services, advertising and selling of the shoes aren’t part of COGS.
+In the case of shoes, COGS will include the cost of material, labor to make the shoes, sewing equipment, and electricity to run them.
+The costs of transportation, accounting services, advertising, and selling of the shoes aren’t part of COGS.

 GAAP for COGS